-His book, The Agile City: Building Well Being and Wealth in an Era of Climate Change was published by Island Press in 2011.
-It documents the low-tech and low-cost strategies for buildings and communities that promise dramatic reductions now in America’s global-warming effects.
-He edited The Mayors’ Institute: Excellence in City Design (Princeton Architectural Press) and has contributed to numerous books, magazines and newspapers.
+His book, The Agile City: Building Well Being and Wealth in an Era of Climate Change (2011) documents the low-tech and low-cost strategies for buildings and communities that can achieve dramatic reductions now in America’s global-warming effects.

-Mr. Russell earned a Masters of Architecture degree from Columbia University and a Bachelor of Arts in Environmental Design degree from the University of Washington.
-He also attended the Evergreen State College.
 He was born in Seattle.
-He is a registered architect, elected a Fellow of the American Institute of Architects in 2010, and resides in New York City.
+He is a registered architect, elected a Fellow of the American Institute of Architects in 2010, and resides in New York City